university-of-southern-maine-physics/labjack-controller/paper.md

 # Summary

-The ability to accurately collect and computationally process data from sensors in real time is crucial to many scientific experiments.
+The ability to accurately collect and computationally process data from sensors in realtime is crucial to many scientific experiments.
 Common solutions are tools provided by National Instruments or internally developed tools.
 This can lead to cost-ineffective solutions often tied to proprietary analysis software or languages; in the case of internally developed tools, the onus is placed